Volvo S60 Common Problems and Solutions

 Problem:

-There is an unusual smell inside the car.
-The engine warning light may also come on, and the engine could hesitate when you accelerate.
+There is an unusual odour inside the car.
+The engine warning light might also illuminate, and the engine could hesitate when you accelerate.

 Solution:

-Affecting around 70,000 Volvos in the UK, this is a serious problem.
-There's a big risk of a petrol fire, but the solution is still not clear.
-Your best option is going to be to visit a Volvo dealer for advice because they have yet to offer adequate suggestions.
+Affecting around 70,000 Volvos in the UK, this is a serious issue.
+There is a significant risk of a petrol fire, though the solution remains unclear.
+Your best course of action is to visit a Volvo dealer for advice, as they have yet to provide sufficient recommendations.

 Difficulty level